TusharPuranik/Simple-Oauth2-Connection-Example-Spring/README.md

 1. Run the application.
 2. Access the application in your web browser at `http://localhost:8080`.
 3. Click the "Login with Google" button to authenticate with Google.
-4. Upon successful authentication, the application will display basic user information retrieved from the Google account.
+4. Upon successful authentication, the application will display basic user information retrieved from the Google account in the console.

-## Contribution:
-Feel free to contribute to the project by creating issues, proposing improvements, or submitting pull requests.

-## License:
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.